terrainoob/cave_lords/README.md

 This is a community learning project for game dev in Ruby.
 We'll be using [DragonRuby](https://dragonruby.org/toolkit/game), lots of POROs, and doing TDD with RSpec.
 I'm a complete n00b at game dev, so if nothing else, you'll get to see me struggle live! ;)

 ## What Kind of Game is This?
-The game will _attempt_ to be a top down, sprite-based, deep colony sim (a-la [Dwarf Fortress](http://www.bay12games.com/dwarves/), [Rimworld](https://rimworldgame.com/), [Prison Architect](https://www.paradoxinteractive.com/games/prison-architect/about), etc.) Except we'll be the "bad guys" in this one!
+The game will _attempt_ to be a top down, sprite-based, deep colony sim (like [Dwarf Fortress](http://www.bay12games.com/dwarves/), [Rimworld](https://rimworldgame.com/), [Prison Architect](https://www.paradoxinteractive.com/games/prison-architect/about), etc.) except we'll be the "bad guys" in this one!
 Our citizens will be orcs/goblins/somekindanasties instead of those weirdo hooman creatures (because that's just boring)!

 Initially, I'm planning to divide the code into two major parts: procedural world generation and game play.
 No idea how to do either, so we'll learn together!